Projectors have built in status indicator LEDs that are useful when troubleshooting.

 When the projection lamp reaches its end of life, the LAMP REPLACE LED turns on.
 When this indicator lights, replace the projection lamp with a new one promptly and reset the lamp counter according to the projector model.

 When the projector has an internal failure, the projector will completely shut off with either a combination of LEDs flashing or a solid warning LED depending on the model.
 The projector can not be restarted unless the power cord is disconnected from the projector and then reconnected.
-When this happens, call the Eiki technical support line at 1 (800) 242-3454 ext.
-1813 for assistance.
+When this happens, call the Eiki technical support line at 1 (800) 242-3454 option 4 for assistance.